Nictheboy/rbtree/README.md

 ## How to compile

 You can use GCC, Clang or MSVC to build the project on Linux (or other UNIX-like OS) or Windows.
-Unit tests are not available for Windows.

 ### Linux